Leaving the Scene of an Accident

 Leaving the scene of an incident involving property damage only, even if the property damaged is not a car but a sign, pole hydrant or house, is a traffic infraction punishable by a fine, three points on your license and up to 15 days in jail.

 Leaving the scene of an accident involving personal injury is a crime punishable by up to one year in jail.
-Leaving the scene involving serious physical injury or death can result in felony charges carrying a maximum sentence of up to seven years.You Don’t Have Time to Waste – Call Us Today
+Leaving the scene involving serious physical injury or death can result in felony charges carrying a maximum sentence of up to seven years.You Don’t Have Time to Waste – Call a Traffic Crime Lawyer in New York Today

 These charges, even though they are violations of New York's Vehicle & Traffic Law and not the Penal Law, are very serious and can result in jail time.
-If you have been arrested, charged, questioned or think that you are a suspect in a leaving the scene of an incident case, please call us today at (877) 377-8666 for a free consultation.
+If you have been arrested, charged, questioned or think that you are a suspect in a leaving the scene of an incident case, please call us today at (877) 377-8666 for a free consultation with a New York traffic crime attorney.